Issmuth/bloodlink/bloodlink-backend/README.md

 # 🩸 Bloodlink Blood Donor Platform - Backend API

 A robust Node.js backend API for the Bloodlink Blood Donor Platform, built with Express.js, PostgreSQL, and Prisma ORM.
-This API handles authentication, user management, and blood donation operations for both donors and health centers.
+This API handles authentication, user management, blood donation operations, and real-time notifications for both donors and health centers.

 ## 🚀 Features